huskydoge/CS3601-OS-2023/lab1/readme.md

    0x0000000000400bfc <+40>:	ret
    0x0000000000400c00 <+44>:	bl	0x400af4 <explode>
 End of assembler dump.
 ```

+* Check whether input number for phase_0 is less than 0, if so, explode.
+* Return value in w0 register

 ## Common Problems
 1. When `sudo apt install qemu-user`, terminal shows that somepackages fail to be downloaded due to 404 error.